hpi-swa-lab/squeak-tracedebugger/packages/TraceDebugger.package/TDBTreeItem.class/README.md

 I represent a single tree item that has been detached from a TraceDebugger.
-My sole purpose is to provide a browsable representation so that users can drag out contexts out of a call tree to spawn a new TraceDebugger.
+My sole purpose is to provide a #browse-able representation so that users can drag out contexts out of a call tree to spawn a new TraceDebugger.
 See TraceDebugger>>#dragContext:.